-7 Specific performance requirement relief provisions are available for projects claiming the Rental Assistance selection criterion for Further Restricted Rental Assisted units "FRRA Units."
+7 Specific performance requirement relief provisions are available for projects claiming the Rental Assistance Selection Criterion for Further Restricted Rental Assisted Units ("FRRA Units").
 Reference Chapter 6.A. of the HTC Program Procedural Manual for additional details.
-Specific performance requirements will be incorporated into the Tax Credit Declaration of Land Use Restrictive Covenants and deferred loan documents and deferred loan documents recorded with the property.
+Specific performance requirements will be incorporated into the LURA and deferred loan documents recorded with the property.